 When I created my first website, I had a page called, “Rate Your PC”.
 My plan was to collect information on all Parenting Consultants in Minnesota so we could find out if there were any good ones, and keep the good ones in business while weeding out the bad ones.
 At the time, my attitude about being a PC was, “Hell NO!”
 I NEVER wanted to inflict that kind of damage on a family.
 Period.

 As part of my research for the book, I attending the training to be a Parenting Consultant.
 Don’t think for a moment that my stomach wasn’t queasy.
 It was.
 I attended the Parenting Time expediter training as well, even though it was facilitated by my former PTE and PC.
 I think she was much more intimidated than I was.
 Because the training was pretty good, I did decide to offer these services.
 It’s something I struggle with all the time.
 Is it the right thing to do?
-If you have any feedback on the question, I hope you’ll either comment after the post, or send in a contact form through the website.
-Many clients tell me they want me to offer those services because I “get it”.
-Still, if I am their coach, I cannot be their PC.
+If you have any feedback on the question, I hope you’ll either comment after the post, or send in a contact form through my website.
+Many clients tell me they want me to offer those services because I “get it”, but if I am their coach, I cannot be their PC.
+I think parents greatly benefit more from coaching than PC work.
+So keep that in mind.
 Anyway, having attended the training, and offering PC services, made me rethink that “Rate your PC” page.
 Not because I felt hypocritical in collecting the data, and not because I have become “one of them”, but because I realized it was not giving me what I was looking for.

 Another reason I quit collecting data is because people are afraid.
 They are not going to turn in that information unless they know me and trust me.
 Let’s face it, those of you in high conflict cases involving a PC just do not trust anyone.
 You end up wondering where the information goes and who does it go to and worry that you may not stay anonymous?
 My clients do learn they can trust me, and that I am not “one of them (PCs)” so through my daily work I can learn who the good and bad PCs are.
 Again, no good PCs to report, but if you had someone who actually decreased the conflict, why would you be looking for a website, blog or coach to tell that story to?
 Most likely, you would just go about living life, quite happily, I might add.
 I still like to hold out hope that there are some out there.